21A91A6128/Project_Space/README.md

 ### Step 1: Upload a video

 The web application allows users to upload a video file in `.mp4` format.
 You can upload the video you want to analyze.
-For example, the video `Snapchat-1830037911.mp4` is already present in your project directory:
+For example, the video `Snapchat-1830037911.mp4` is already present in your project directory.

 ### Step 2: Pose a query